 - Preparing for the TEAS Exam

-Elizabeth Katrancha is an assistant professor of nursing at the University of Pittsburgh at Johnstown.
-She has worked as a school nurse, in long-term acute care (LTAC) and as an emergency room nurse at a level 1 trauma center.
-She currently teaches foundations of nursing practice, pathophysiology, adult medical-surgical nursing and senior seminar.
+Elizabeth Katrancha has worked in nursing education, case management, and long-term acute care (LTAC) and as an emergency room nurse at a level 1 trauma center.

 Prior to taking this course, you should have completed the requirements for admission to a nursing school.